Low Profile

-The group was a short-lived but influential West Coast hip hop duo.
-Together, they released only one album, We're in This Together.
+The group was a short-lived but influential West Coast hip-hop duo.
+Together, they released only album, We're in This Together.
 They also appeared on the Rhyme Syndicate compilation Rhyme Syndicate Comin' Through.
 DJ Aladdin began working with Ice-T, and WC formed a group called WC and the Maad Circle which included a then-unknown rapper named Coolio.